chrismarget/certbot-asa/README.md

 ### Optional: Test Certbot

-If the test machine is internet-facing with a DNS record pointing at it and has TCP/443 exposed, then we can test `certbot` alone (without the ASA plugin.)
+If the test machine is internet-facing, has a DNS record pointing at it and has TCP/443 exposed, then we can test `certbot` alone (without the ASA plugin.)
 While the `certbot-asa` plugin doesn't require any privilege on the Linux host, running `certbot` in standalone mode requires root access because the `boulder`